 While it can be part of a balanced and nutritious diet, grapefruit can have serious consequences when taken with certain medications.
 Cu"...

 Precedex should be administered only by persons skilled in the management of patients in the intensive care or operating room setting.
 Due to the known pharmacological effects of Precedex, patients should be continuously monitored while receiving Precedex.

 Clinically significant episodes of bradycardia and sinus arrest have been reported with Precedex administration in young, healthy adult volunteers with high vagal tone or with different routes of administration including rapid intravenous or bolus administration.

 Reports of hypotension and bradycardia have been associated with Precedex infusion.
+Some of these cases have resulted in fatalities.
 If medical intervention is required, treatment may include decreasing or stopping the infusion of Precedex, increasing the rate of intravenous fluid administration, elevation of the lower extremities, and use of pressor agents.
 Because Precedex has the potential to augment bradycardia induced by vagal stimuli, clinicians should be prepared to intervene.
 The intravenous administration of anticholinergic agents (e.g., glycopyrrolate, atropine) should be considered to modify vagal tone.
 In clinical trials, glycopyrrolate or atropine were effective in the treatment of most episodes of Precedex-induced bradycardia.
 However, in some patients with significant cardiovascular dysfunction, more advanced resuscitative measures were required.